simoncblyth/opticks/notes/issues/packaging-opticks-and-externals-for-use-on-gpu-cluster.rst

   * not needed fpor CMake approach
   * see examples/UseG4

-* something to replace opticks-config
+* NO LONGER RELEVANT ? something to replace opticks-config

   * do this manually with bash functions inside opticks-release.bash ? opticks-release-config ?
   * OR : follow something like CMake pkgconfig : but for a multi-proj